 Can printing be eco-friendly?

-Printing, in its various forms, has a significant impact on the environment, primarily due to paper production, energy consumption, and waste generation.
+Printing, in its various forms, has a significant impact on the environment, primarily due to paper production, energy consumption, ozone generation and the creation of waste plastics and consumables.
 Kirkcudbright Vintage Printworks is defining an eco friendly way of working from the outset.

 Finally I only print what is needed.
 I prefer to print small runs and if you need more of something I'll just print some more.
 I try to ensure that people aren't ordering 2,000 prints "just in case" and then throwing away 500 of them.
 I'm happy to print small runs and provide top ups when you get low.
 There are no job setup costs so it will only save money and waste by working this way.